Digestive biscuit: Ingredients

-The typical digestive biscuit contains coarse brown wheat flour (which gives it its distinctive texture and flavour), sugar, malt extract, vegetable oil, wholemeal, raising agents (usually sodium bicarbonate, tartaric acid and malic acid), and salt.
+The typical digestive biscuit contains coarse brown wheat flour (which gives it its distinctive texture and flavour, similar to Graham flour), sugar, malt extract, vegetable oil, wholemeal, raising agents (usually sodium bicarbonate, tartaric acid and malic acid), and salt.
 Some varieties also contain dried whey, oatmeal, cultured skimmed milk, and emulsifiers such as DATEM.

 Outside of the United States, such as in New Zealand and the United Kingdom, digestive biscuits are made using natural white sugar instead of sweeter high fructose corn syrup.
 Because of this, the sugar content of some digestive cookies may be higher than that of ordinary cookies.

 A digestive biscuit averages around 70 calories, although this varies according to the factors involved in its production.

 Consumption

 Plain digestive biscuits with tea, jam, Jammie Dodgers and cakes on a serving tray.

 Digestive biscuits are frequently eaten with tea or coffee.
 Sometimes, the biscuit is dunked into the tea and eaten quickly due to the biscuit's tendency to break or disintegrate when wet.
 Digestive biscuits are one of the top 10 biscuits in the UK for dunking in tea.
-The digestive biscuit is also used as a cracker with cheeses, and is often included in "cracker selection" packets.
+The digestive biscuit is also used as a cracker with cheeses, and is often included in "cracker selection" packets in supermarkets and cheese boards in restaurants.

 In the UK, McVitie's digestive is the best selling biscuit, with 80 million packs sold annually, though there are many other popular brands (such as Cadbury) as well as supermarkets' own versions.
 Digestives are also popular in food preparation for making into bases for cheesecakes and similar desserts.
+They are used in traybakes, notably the Ulster traybake Fifteens.